Sklavit/py-swirld/README.md

 ```

 This will start locally the specified number of nodes and by pressing the
-_play_ button it will start choosing one at random every few miliseconds and do
+_play_ button it will start choosing one at random every few milliseconds and do
 a mainloop step.
 The color indicates the round number (it's just a random
 color, the only thing is that transactions with the same round have the same
 color).

 ## Algorithm details

-Actually, I didn't implement the algorithm completely straitforward with full
+Actually, I didn't implement the algorithm completely straightforward with full
 graph traversals everywhere and big loops over all nodes.
 The main specificity
 I introduced is a mapping I named `can_see`.
 It is updated along the round
-number in `divide_rounds` and stores for each transaction a dictionnary that
+number in `divide_rounds` and stores for each transaction a dictionary that
 maps to each node the id of the latest (highest) transaction from that node
 this transaction can see (if there is one).
 It is easily updated by a
-recurrence relation and enables to quickly seable and strongly seable
+recurrence relation and enables to quickly seeable and strongly seeable
 transactions.

 With nn and nt respectively the number of nodes and the number of transactions,